syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 ![Blazor Gantt Chart with predecessor configuration](images/predecessor-configuration.gif)

 > NOTE
-> Based on the types configured, respective connector points appears on hovering the taskbar.
-Also the dropdown-data of type column in the dependency tab of add or edit dialog populates based on the type configured.
+> Based on the types configured, respective connector points appear on hovering the taskbar.
+Also, the dropdown-data of the type column in the dependency tab of add or edit dialog populates based on the type configured.

 ## Limitations